 The wide-angle shot should capture about one-third to one-half of the field, allowing our loggers a complete view of game events and situations:

 Since you'll be in close on the action, smooth zooms and camera movements are keys to excellent tight-angle film.
-The tight-angle shot should maintain about a 20-25 foot radius around the ball, allowing our loggers a clear view of the jersey numbers of the players involved in the action.
-The importance of this cannot be overstated - we can only tag your players if we can see their jersey numbers:
+The tight-angle shot should maintain about a 20-25 foot radius around the ball, allowing our loggers a clear view of the jersey numbers of the players involved in the action:

 It is your responsibility to make sure that the footage from both cameras is synced before uploading.